whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 1. Polling mode for smooth movements and gestures

 ## Attention please
-Note that this fork is mostly for myself only (X510UA-BQ490).
+1. Note that this fork is mostly for myself only (X510UA-BQ490).
 If you have similar features such as no dGPU and no KB backlight, try, but at your own risk.
 Otherwise, please go to tctien342's original master branch or hieplpvip's Zenbook repository.
+2. If the versions of your VirtualSMC and corresponding efi driver and plugins do not match, touchpad and other battery issues might arise.
+Please make sure to download the most recent stable release of the SMC package and install them accordingly.

 ## Steps to install